Model Checking and LTS Minimization

 make install

-(On MacOS X, option -DHOARD=OFF might have to be added to the cmake command line to make it compile without errors.
+On MacOS X, option -DHOARD=OFF might have to be added to the cmake command line to make it compile without errors.
+Also, on MacOS X Divine2 only compiles with the GNU std C++ library.
+Thus on MacOS X one has to provide the option -DCMAKE_CXX_FLAGS="-stdlib=libstdc++"

 divine compile -l model.dve

-This produces a file "model.dve2C", which can also be passed to LTSmin tools.
-(This step is done automatically by the LTSmin dve2* tools when passing a ".dve" model, doing it manually is rarely needed.)
+This produces a file model.dve2C, which can also be passed to LTSmin tools.
+(This step is done automatically by the LTSmin tools when passing in a .dve model, doing it manually is rarely needed.)

 libDDD